-Labour promises to make Matariki a public holiday
+Election 2020: Labour promises to make Matariki a public holiday

-Labour leader Jacinda Ardern is promising to make Matariki – the start of the
+Labour leader Jacinda Ardern has kicked off her party's election campaign by announcing that if elected, Labour would make Matariki a public holiday.

-Māori New Year – New Zealand's 12th public holiday, starting in 2022.
+It would be the first new public holiday in New Zealand in almost 50 years and New Zealand's 12th public holiday of the year.

-It would be the first new public holiday in New Zealand in almost 50 years.
+It would start in 2022 and is Labour's second election policy pitch.

 "As I've travelled around New Zealand I've heard the calls for Matariki to become a public holiday – its time has come," Ardern said on the campaign trail in Rotorua today.